celestiaorg/docs/developers/blobstream.md

 :::tip NOTE
-If the contract is still not deployed, then it needs to be deployed before its used by the relayer.
-Check the [deployment documentation](../nodes/blobstream-deploy.md) for more details.
+If the contract is still not deployed, then it needs to be deployed before it is used by the relayer.
+See the [deployment documentation](../nodes/blobstream-deploy.md) for more details.
 :::